victorkwak/Projects/README.md

 contains problems posted to reddit's subreddit /r/dailyprogrammer.

 **<a href="https://github.com/victorkwak/Projects/tree/master/Personal/Fibonacci/src">Fibonacci</a>** is a Fibonacci number generator.
-It features a GUI and generates numbers fairly quickly using a closed form solution of the usual Fibonacci recursive relation.
+It features a GUI and generates numbers quickly using a fast doubling recursive method.

 **<a href="https://github.com/victorkwak/Projects/tree/master/Personal/HostsGrabber/src">HostsGrabber**</a> features
 a GUI and grabs ad-server lists from multiple sources and compiles the lists into one, removing duplicate entries while